TheOfficialFloW/VitaTweaks/README.md

 ux0:tai/custom_warning.suprx
 ```

 Then write your custom text to `ux0:tai/custom_warning.txt` using `UCS-2 LE-BOM` format.
+You can also have no text by creating the file with the BOM only.

 ## Support